-Each of these unique snowflakes was grown and photographed in a special ice chamber by Professor Kenneth Libbrecht at the California Institute of Technology.
+It's little known, but ice is technically a mineral because of its repeating arrangement of its hydrogen and oxygen atoms.
+Each of these unique snowflakes was grown and photographed in a custom-built ice chamber by Professor Kenneth Libbrecht at the California Institute of Technology.
 Billions of identical water molecules collect together to form a single snowflake.
 Each water molecule is comprised of just three atoms -- two Hydrogen and one Oxygen -- and they always bond the same exact way.
 Through self-assembly, a snowflake's simple ingredients create intricate and endlessly variable designs.
-The repeating arrangement of the H2O molecules in ice classifies it as a Mineral.

 Photographs courtesy of Kenneth Libbrecht at the California Institute of Technology.